 2)From what I have seen, it's easier for performing groups to get funding to exist and be paid.
 You can be established somewhere, whereas I do things all over the world.
 Stability on your end helps finance the creation of new music on my end.

-5) I love and appreciate everyone that wants to perform or create new music but a composer can't write something for someone unless the performer either has something stable (a position, a recital, an ensemble, a studio, a supportive university, a great accompanist, an organization, etc.), or they have a practical idea of what to do when they perform or record it.
+5) I love and appreciate everyone that wants to perform or create new music but a composer can't write something for someone unless the performer either has something stable (a position, an ensemble, a place to perform, a recital, a studio, a supportive university, a great accompanist, an organization, etc.), or they have a practical idea of what to do when they perform or record it.
 From experience, you can make it happen if you have interest, no matter what situation you are in.
 Individual commissioners rarely have a perfect scenario, but they do it because they want to do it.

-6) I'm not discounting this integrated approach by any means (people wouldn't bring it up unless it pervaded in their country/state/situation/upbringing), but all things considered, there is nothing so powerful as a performer having faith in my music!
+6) I'm not discounting this integrated approach by any means (people wouldn't bring it up unless it pervaded in their country/state/situation/upbringing), but all things considered, there is nothing so powerful as performers having faith in my music!
 That's something that is irreplaceable, and something I highly value.
 Take a step in the dark.
-Do it because you want to do it and think it will be good for you as a musician and your career!

 I got this great text and melody, but one or both are copyrighted.
 Can you set it?